 In the 15th century, a wealthy landowner named Lê Lợi was given a supernatural sword from his angels.
-With this sword, he successfully drove the occupying Ming Army off his and the surrounding lands.
-Thus, he was crowned emperor by the people.
+With this sword, he successfully drove the occupying Ming Army off of his own and surrounding lands.
+Thus, the people crowned him as their emperor.

 Similar to the Native American creation legend, in Hindu mythology the world rests on a giant turtle.
-However, the Hindus insert four elephants who stand on the shell of the turtle and hold up the world.
+However, the Hindus insert four elephants who stand on the shell of the turtle to uphold the world.

-In Hindu folklore, these is a giant turtle named Kurma, who holds the god Vishnu on his back.
-Kurma even has a temple that is dedicated to him – the Srikurmam Kurmanathaswamy Temple, which is located in Andhra Pradesh, India.
+In Hindu mythology, there is a giant turtle named Kurma who holds the god Vishnu on his back.
+Kurma even has a temple that’s dedicated to him – the Srikurmam Kurmanathaswamy Temple, which is located in Andhra Pradesh, India.

-In Hindu culture, Kurma is considered the first living being, his belly symbolizing the Earth and his shell symbolizing the celestial world, or heavens.
+In Hinduism, Kurma is considered the first living being, his belly symbolizing the Earth and his shell symbolizing the celestial world, or heavens.15

-In ancient Egypt, turtles were plentiful in the Nile River, and they were considered to be sacred beings who warded off evil.
-Turtle amulets were warn for protection and to keep the wearer healthy.
-Thus, as with other cultures around the world, turtles in Egypt were symbols of protection, health, and longevity.
+In ancient Egypt, turtles were plentiful in the Nile River.
+The Egyptians saw them as sacred beings who warded off evil.
+They wore turtle amulets for protection and to keep the wearer healthy.16 Thus, as with other cultures around the world, turtles in Egypt were symbols of protection, health, and longevity.

-In ancient Mesopotamia, Enki, the god of water, was associated with the turtle.
-When Ninurta, the god of hunting and farming, attempts to gain absolute power over the world, Enki release a giant turtle to follow Ninurta.
-The turtle catches Ninurta and bites his ankle.
-He then digs a big hole and pulls Ninurta into with him, thus saving the world.
+The Mesopotamians associated Enki, their god of water, with the turtle.
+In one story, when Ninurta, the god of hunting and farming, attempted to gain absolute power over the world, Enki released a giant turtle to follow him.
+The turtle caught Ninurta and bit his ankle.
+He then dug a big hole and pulled Ninurta into with him, thus saving the world.17

 Turtle Symbolism in Nordic Cultures

-In ancient Norse legends, there are two Earth goddesses who are associated with turtles.
+In ancient Norse legends, there were two Earth goddesses who are associated with turtles.
 Fjorgyn, the goddess of nature, soil, and stone, is often depicted with three spirit animals – a snapping turtle, a toad, and a vole.
-And Asha, who is the goddess of art and pottery, is often depicted with a painted turtle.
+And Asha, who is the goddess of art and pottery, is often depicted with a painted turtle.19